yuen321/googlemapapp/README.md

 #  Getting Started

-1. Install Dependencies
+1. Install Dependencies by executing :npm install
-2. npm install
-3. Start the Expo Project
-3. npx expo start
+2. Start the Expo Project:  npx expo start
-4. Scan QR code with Expo Go on your mobile device or an Android/iOS emulator.
+3. Scan QR code with Expo Go on your mobile device or an Android/iOS emulator.